SteveDunn/Vogen/README.md

 ```csharp
 CustomerId customerId = CustomerId.From(123);
 SendInvoice(customerId);
 ...

 public void SendInvoice(CustomerId customerId) { ... }
 ```

 `int` is the default type for Value Objects, but you can, individually, or globally, configure them to be other types.
-See the Configuration section later in the document, but here's some examples:
+See the Configuration section later in the document, but here's some brief examples:

 ```csharp
 [ValueObject<decimal>] // C# 11 generic attributes